gottfriedsz/falsehoods-quantum/README.md

 15. Quantum computers best use for large data.

+    Quantum computers have the potential to provide significant advantages for certain types of problems, including those involving large data sets.
+However, it's important to note that quantum computers are not inherently better at handling large data compared to classical computers.

-16. Qubits are in state 0 and 1 at the same time.
+17. Qubits are in state 0 and 1 at the same time.

-17. With entangled qubits you can send information faster than speed of light.
+18. With entangled qubits you can send information faster than speed of light.

-18. The cat in Schrödinger's thought experiment has really died.
+19. The cat in Schrödinger's thought experiment has really died.

     Thankfully no animals were harmed in the making of this thought experiment. 😽

-19. Quantum computer promises infinite speedup for any computation.
+20. Quantum computer promises infinite speedup for any computation.
-20. A qubit can be stored in a hard disk or USB stick like a normal bit.
+21. A qubit can be stored in a hard disk or USB stick like a normal bit.
-21. Eight qubits grouped together are a qubyte.
+22. Eight qubits grouped together are a qubyte.
-22. An enterprise architect will tell me, when I have to use it.
+23. An enterprise architect will tell me, when I have to use it.
-23. Business will tell me, when I have to use it.
+24. Business will tell me, when I have to use it.
-24. I have to learn strange languages to use quantum computers.
+25. I have to learn strange languages to use quantum computers.

     You can, if you want, but you don't have to.
 You can learn new languages that are specialized and developed by a certain vendor (like Q# https://azure.microsoft.com/en-us/resources/development-kit/quantum-computing/